Orientation Odysseys: SEEDS

 Arriving for Your SEEDS Odyssey

-Please check in at Kaul Auditorium between 1 and 5 p.m. on Friday, August 21, as there is considerable organization and orientation that needs to take place before our early-morning departure on Saturday, August 22.
+Please check in at Kaul Auditorium between 1 and 5 p.m. on Friday, August 19, as there is considerable organization and orientation that needs to take place before our early-morning departure on Saturday, August 20.
+It is best if you check in early so you have time to move into your room.

-Van shuttles from the airport will be available at 1, 3, and 4 p.m. on Friday, August 21.
-Reserve a space with Cyrus Monsef by 5 p.m. on August 14.
+Van shuttles from the airport will run approx. every thirty minutes beginning at 12:30 p.m. and ending at 4:30 p.m. on Friday, August 19.
+Reserve a space with Cyrus Monsef by 5 p.m. on August 12.
+You must provide Cyrus with your name, day-of cell phone number, airline, flight number, and expected arrival time.

 Once on Campus for Your SEEDS Odyssey

-Please plan to have dinner with us around 6 p.m. on Friday, August 21.
+Please plan to have dinner with us around 5 p.m. on Friday, August 19.
 The remainder of the evening will be invested in getting to know your group better and making sure we are well organized for our departure early on Saturday.
-You will stay in your residence hall room the night before and after the trip.
+You will stay in your residence hall room each night.

 Returning from Your SEEDS Odyssey